ALTIBASE/Documents/Manuals/Altibase_7.1/eng/General Reference-1.Data Types & Altibase Properties.md

 ##### Default Value

-2N (N: the number of logical core)
+2N (N: the number of logical cores)

 ##### Attributes